 Breaded Chicken Tenders Using Corn Flakes

-If you want to make gluten free chicken tenders, all you need to do is use a gluten free flour and a gluten free "crumb" coating.
-I use gluten free corn flakes for my crumb coating.
+If you want to make gluten-free chicken tenders, all you need to do is use gluten-free flour and a gluten-free "crumb" coating.
+I use gluten-free corn flakes for my crumb coating.
 Be careful about using just any corn flake cereal.
-Kellogg's Corn Flakes contain a barley malt sweetener which contains gluten, so stay away from that brand if you are gluten free.
-If you're looking for some good gluten free corn flakes, I recommend these:
+Kellogg's Corn Flakes contain a barley malt sweetener that contains gluten, so stay away from that brand if you are gluten-free.
+If you're looking for some good gluten-free corn flakes, I recommend these: